 Website: Faraway Renz

 Instead of staying in the increasingly cluttered Rishikesh, head to Shivpuri.
-This is the place to go, if you want to be away from the crowds and pollution of the main town.
+This is the place to go if you want to be away from the crowds and pollution of the main town.
 And are keen to try rafting in the Ganga river with an experienced guide.
-Rishikesh is 30 minute away, in case you want to go see the evening aarti.
+Rishikesh is 30 minutes away, in case you want to go see the evening aarti.

 Stay & Food

 15 rooms and 4 forest huts are part of the property.
 The rooms are clean and basic; with air-conditioning, hot running water, wi-fi facility, flat screen TV.
-Super Deluxe and Deluxe rooms are larger, and have better views.
-Forest huts are located independent of the main building, and have a garden facing balcony besides the standard amenities provided to all rooms.
+Super Deluxe and Deluxe rooms are larger and have better views.
+Forest huts are located independent of the main building and have a garden facing balcony beside the standard amenities provided to all rooms.

 How to reach